Star-painted ceiling: Grand Central Terminal

-Rijksmuseum museum
+Rijksmuseum

 The mural at the Rijksmuseum in Amsterdam is a contemporary example of a star-painted ceiling.
 The installation was painted in 2013 and consists of 47,000 painted black stars on a plain white ceiling.
 The six-pointed stars were hand-painted by Richard Wright and his art team over a period of two months.

 Tombs

 Star-painted ceilings were found in the tomb of Yintun located in Luoyang.
 The mural is located in the central tomb chamber and is painted on a domed ceiling.
 Unlike the common depiction of pointed gold stars on a blue background, the stars painted in the tomb are circular and vary in colour from white to orange.
 As well as stars, the mural includes depictions of animals and symbols which historian Feng Shi states represent different constellation systems.

 Star-painted ceilings have also been found in dozens of ancient tombs in Korea.
 The collection of tombs known as the Complex of Koguryo Tombs (Goguryeo tombs) features complex constellation systems which include detailed illustrations of both the sun and lunar cycles.
 One of the tombs that is part of the Complex of Koguryo features the astronomical chart known as Cheonsang Yeolcha Bunyajido (天象列次分野之圖) and is dated 1395 A.D.
 The mural itself features a constellation system that includes approximately 1,500 painted and engraved stars that mimic real star systems found in the night sky viewed from Korea during the Joseon dynasty.